gljunjunlol/AvensysTrainingTest/Training on Week 3/Lesson 11/README.md

 Using boxing and unboxing concept from 6 sept to now

 5) Write a program  that determines whether a string is a valid hex code .A hex code must begin with a pound key # and is exactly 6 characters in length.
-Each character must be a digit from 0-9 or an alphabetic character from A-F. All alphabetic characters may be uppercase or lowercase.
+Each character must be a digit from 0-9 or an alphabetic character from A-F. All alphabetic characters may be uppercase or lowercase.(use inheritance concept)
-(use inheritance concept)

-do the 5 qn and post in github